ohhi-vn/easy_rpc/README.md

 This library help developer easy to wrap a remote procedure call (rpc, library uses Erlang `:erpc` module).

+EasyRpc supports some basic features for wrapping rpc: retry, timeout, error_handling.
+Each function can has seperated options or use global options (config for all function in a module).

 ## Installation

 Adding `easy_rpc` library to your list of dependencies in `mix.exs`: